marketamachova/Slunecnice/README.md

 **Content**

-- *Slunecnice:* source project of the thesis in Unity 3D
+- source project of the thesis in Unity 3D
-- Builds:
+- ApplicationExports folder:

     — PhysioTrails-vr.apk - installation package of the VR application